Practical Byzantine Reliable Broadcast on Partially Connected Networks (Extended version): System Model and Problem Statement

 \section{System Model and Problem Statement}

-\textbf{Processes.} We assume a set $\Pi=\{p_1, p_2, \dots, p_N\}$ of $N$ processes, uniquely identified by an ID, which are interconnected.
+\textbf{Processes.} We assume a set $\Pi=\{p_1, p_2, \dots, p_N\}$ of $N$ processes, uniquely identified by an ID.
 We assume that up to $f < \floor*{N/3}$ of the $N$ processes are Byzantine, i.e., that they can behave arbitrarily or maliciously.
 Processes know about the number $N$ of processes, the IDs of the processes in the system, and the fault threshold $f$.

-\textbf{Communications.} The processes are interconnected by a communication network, which can be represented by an undirected graph $G=(V,E)$ where each node represents a process $p_i \in \Pi$ (i.e., $V=\Pi$), and each edge represents a communication channel.
+\textbf{Communications.} Processes are interconnected by a communication network, which can be represented by an undirected graph $G=(V,E)$ where each node is a process $p_i \in \Pi$ (i.e., $V=\Pi$), and each edge is a communication channel.
 Two processes can directly communicate with each other if and only if they are connected by an edge.
 Otherwise, processes have to rely on others to relay their messages and communicate.
 Intermediary nodes might be Byzantine, i.e., drop, modify or inject messages.
-We assume that communication channels are authenticated, i.e., that messages received by a node $p_i$ on the link interconnecting it with a node $p_j$ always come from $p_j$.
-Communication channels can be synchronous or asynchronous, but they are reliable, i.e., a message cannot be lost.
-We assume that the communication network is at least $2f{+}1$ connected.
-Fig.~\ref{fig:randomgraph} illustrates a 3-vertex-connected communication network.
 We assume that the network topology is unknown to processes.
+Figure~\ref{fig:randomgraph} illustrates a 3-vertex-connected communication network with 10 processes.

-We assume that processes broadcast payload data, which can be of variable size, and that they might have to broadcast the same payload data at different times during the system's life.
-To do so, processes use a header that uniquely identifies the payload data and contains control information.
+\textbf{Authenticated channels.} We assume that communication channels are authenticated, i.e., that messages received by a node $p_i$ on the link interconnecting it with a node $p_j$ always come from $p_j$.
+Communication channels can be synchronous or asynchronous, but they are reliable, i.e., they do not lose or alter messages.
+We assume that the communication network is at least $2f{+}1$ vertex-connected so that processes can reliably communicate~\cite{dolev1981unanimity}.
+A node interacts with all its channels through an interface $\mathit{al}$ that exposes two operations, \texttt{Send} and \texttt{Deliver}.
+A node $p$ can send a message $m$ to a destination $q$ triggering event $\langle\mathit{al},\texttt{Send}\mid{q,m}\rangle$.
+Similarly, the reception of a message $m$ sent by process $p$ is signaled by event $\langle\mathit{al},\texttt{Deliver}\mid{p,m}\rangle$.

-\textbf{Byzantine Reliable Broadcast.} We consider the following Byzantine Reliable Broadcast (BRB) abstraction.
-Its interface is as follows: nodes initiate broadcasts using \texttt{Broadcast} events, while a \texttt{Deliver} event indicates that a message has been delivered by a node.
-Moreover, this abstraction guarantees the following properties:
+\textbf{Byzantine Reliable Broadcast.} We consider the Byzantine Reliable Broadcast (BRB) abstraction, which guarantees the following properties:

-\textbf{[BRB-Validity]} If a correct process $p$ broadcasts $m$, then some correct process eventually delivers $m$.
+\textbf{[BRB-Validity]} If a correct process $p$ broadcasts $m$, then every correct process eventually delivers $m$.

 \textbf{[BRB-No duplication]} No correct process delivers message $m$ more than once.